SanjeevaRDodlapati/QeMLflow/docs/development/REPOSITORY_REORGANIZATION_SUCCESS.md

 ✅ Development tools working
 ✅ Repository ready for continued development

-The ChemML codebase is now **FULLY FUNCTIONAL** from core to extended features.
+The QeMLflow codebase is now **FULLY FUNCTIONAL** from core to extended features.

-*Generated: 2025-06-16 | ChemML Repository Reorganization Team*
+*Generated: 2025-06-16 | QeMLflow Repository Reorganization Team*